jlperona-teaching/ecs390-spring19/seminars/week08.md

 I will ask him about Gradescope and other educational tools that he's used.
 From there, I'll let the discussion flow naturally.

+### Attendance

+After the introduction, I will pass around a sign in sheet to each person that will look like the ballots from previous classes.
+Please write your name down on your sign in sheet.
+I will collect them at the end of class.

 ## Educational Tools [if time]

 *Discussing the use of educational tools and their impact on students.*